pawel2000pl/Ourcraft/README.md

 2. Execute "run.sh"
 3. An executable file should be in "bin/SingleMode" (other files do nothing for gameplay)

-or execute "make all" to install and compile and then execute "make run" to open game in single mode.
+or execute "make all" to install and compile - and then execute "make run" to open the game in single mode.

 In case of errors with the compilation, open with the Lazarus "source/Single-mode/SingleMode.lpr" and then click Package -> Open loaded package.
 Find "lazopenglcontext", open it and compile.
 Then click Run -> Build.